Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 Salesforce data integration

-And since your success and growth as a business depends massively on data, you need to ace every stage of the integration process.
+Since your business’s success and growth depend heavily on data, you need to nail every stage of the integration process.

 So, this article will cover the best practices for smooth Salesforce data integration.
 I’ll also cover how to set up a successful Salesforce third-party integration using a solution called Exalate